Bushra Gohar

-Bushra Gohar (بشرا ګوهر; بشریٰ گوہر) is a Pakistani Pashtun politician and a senior leader of the National Democratic Movement (NDM).
+Bushra Gohar (بشرا ګوهر; بشریٰ گوہر) is a Pakistani politician and a senior leader of the National Democratic Movement (NDM).
 She has served as a member of the National Assembly of Pakistan from 2008 to 2013.
 She is an activist in the Pashtun Tahafuz Movement (PTM), a social movement campaigning for Pashtun human rights.
 She was formerly the senior vice-president of Awami National Party (ANP).

 Biography

 Born in Swabi to a Pashtun family, Gohar studied economics at the University of Peshawar and moved to the United States where she received master's degree in human resource management from Wilmington University in 1991 followed by a postgraduate certificate in South Asian Studies from the University of Pennsylvania.
 On return to Pakistan, she worked as a consultant with UNDP, USAID, and UKAid.
 In 2000, Gohar became a member of the National Commission on the Status of Women, a position she retained until 2003.

 Her father, Ali Gohar Khan, was a Colonel in the Pakistan Army.
 Two of her paternal uncles, Sher Khan and Bahadur Sher, were Generals in the army, while a third one, Shahnawaz, was also a Colonel.